Death of Savita Halappanavar: Summary of events

-Aftermath
+Early reactions

 After her death, a coroner's inquest was held, finding that she died of medical misadventure.
 The Health Service Executive (HSE) and Health Information and Quality Authority (HIQA) conducted an investigation.
-Both criticized the team for not diagnosing the sepsis soon enough and for not using already-standard screening tools for detecting and managing maternal sepsis, and for poor keeping of medical records, poor communication at shift changes, and failure to notify staff with needed expertise, and criticized the administration of the hospital for the poor system in which the team failed.
+Both criticized the team for not diagnosing the sepsis soon enough and for not using already-standard screening tools for detecting and managing maternal sepsis; for poor keeping of medical records, poor communication at shift changes, and failure to notify staff with needed expertise.
+The administration of the hospital was also criticized for the poor system in which the team failed.
 They made recommendations about training and policies for the hospital locally along with a number of national recommendations, including the creation of a laboratory system to coordinate a national response to emerging microbial threats.
 The HSE also recommended changes to the legal situation and training of doctors about the law.

-The law in force at the time stated that the act of abortion, where there was no immediate physiological threat to the woman's life to continue the pregnancy, was a criminal offence punishable by life imprisonment.
-Following a ruling of the Supreme Court of Ireland in 1992now known in Ireland as the X caseterminations are allowed under certain circumstances, where "a pregnant woman's life is at risk because of pregnancy, including the risk of suicide".
-However at the time of Halappanavar's death, there was legal uncertainty regarding the precise circumstances in which this exception to preserve the life of the mother would apply in practice, as the matter had not yet been enacted in legislation.
+The law in force at the time stated that the act of abortion, where continuing the pregnancy posed no immediate physiological threat to the woman's life, was a criminal offence punishable by life imprisonment.
+Following a ruling of the Supreme Court of Ireland in 1992 (the X Case), terminations are allowed where "a pregnant woman's life is at risk because of pregnancy, including the risk of suicide".
+However at the time of Halappanavar's death, there was legal uncertainty regarding the precise circumstances when this exception was allowed, as the matter had not been enacted in legislation.

-On 3 November 2012, friends and family of the Halappanavars contacted local abortion rights groups (Galway Pro-Choice) to find out what they could do, with dozens of her friends and family meeting in person on the 6th.
-Galway Pro-Choice put them in contact with The Irish Times journalist Kitty Holland, on 7 November.
+On 3 November 2012, friends and family of the Halappanavars contacted local abortion rights groups (Galway Pro-Choice) to find out what they could do, with dozens meeting in person on the 6th.
+Galway Pro-Choice put them in contact with The Irish Times journalist Kitty Holland on 7 November.
 Abortion rights groups then organised on the Irish Choice Network (ICN) email group before the story broke.

-Halappanavar's death became public knowledge on 13 November 2012 when the Tonight with Vincent Browne TV programme showed front-page stories that The Irish Times and the Irish Independent had planned for the next day.
+Halappanavar's death became public knowledge on 13 November 2012 when the TV programme Tonight with Vincent Browne showed front-page stories that The Irish Times and the Irish Independent had planned for the next day.
 This resulted in the news being disseminated on Twitter, including tweets by journalists Caitlin Moran and India Knight, and coverage by publications such as BBC News, the British edition of The Huffington Post, The Guardian, The Daily Telegraph, the Daily Mirror, and The Independent newspapers.